 Each webinar and workshop will centre around a contemporary theme in ocean or coastal ecosystems such as salmon fisheries, science communication, changes in coastal biodiversity, climate anxiety and sea level rise.
 These themes will help you build a knowledge and skills tool-box to become a community scientist equipped with skills to protect vital ecosystems.
 To enhance accessibility and inclusivity, the entire high-quality production series will be recorded and available freely online for educators, scientists, activists, students, and the general public.

 The next decade is sure to be one of pivotal change, marked by the UN decade of Ocean Science for Sustainable Development and the UN decade on Restoration, this is our crucial window of time to prevent catastrophic climate change and focus on solutions that will restore sustainable natural and human ecosystems.
-In partnership with Huu-ay-aht First Nations and Ocean Networks Canada, BMSC lies at an intersection of opportunity to bridge world-class research and education with local priorities that explore climate action.
+In partnership with Huu-ay-aht First Nations and Ocean Networks Canada, BMSC lies at an intersection of opportunities to bridge world-class research and education with local priorities that explore climate action.
 Stay tuned for our first episode airing this summer as we dive into the potential of ocean and coastal ecosystems in reducing greenhouse gas emissions, how climate changes affects everyone from the land to sea and back, and how you can make a difference in the climate solutions movement!